With billions of searches happening daily, today’s B2B marketer struggles with the task of encouraging visitors to convert into quality leads.

 What is Top-of-Funnel Content?

-Top-of-funnel content, as you might have guessed, refers to content that’s designed to generate awareness about a brand, service or product.
+Top-of-funnel content refers to content that’s designed to generate awareness about a brand, service or product.

-ToFu content is focused mainly on interest and education, giving the audience a compelling reason to get engaged with whatever media has been produced.
+ToFu content is focused mainly on interest and education, giving the audience a compelling reason to get engaged with whatever medium has been produced.

-At the top of the funnel, marketers aren’t trying to sell their products, but rather set their product up as the answer to a compelling need of their target market.
+At the top of the funnel, marketers aren’t trying to sell anything, but rather set their offer up as the answer to a need of their target market.
 By focusing on a broader topic, they aren’t directly promoting a solution; rather, they are creating content around a common problem the target audience is searching for.

-For example, ToFu content for an inbound consultancy agency, could include blog articles, videos or infographics discussing: "The Benefits of Using a Funnel-Based Approach to Marketing for your SaaS Businesses."
+For example, ToFu content for an inbound consultancy agency could include blog articles, videos or infographics discussing: "The Benefits of Using a Funnel-Based Approach to Marketing for your SaaS Business."
 You see, the topic isn't promoting the agency, it's explaining tips and strategies that relate back to its service portfolio.

 How to Come up with Great ToFu Content Ideas

-The best ToFu content shares one thing in common: they resonate with their target audience.
+The best ToFu contents share one thing: they resonate with their target audience.

-There are plenty of ways to find out what your market is thinking and feeling
+There is plenty of ways to find out what your market is thinking and feeling

-Note down key insights, and use your wider findings to inspire deeper questions about your buyer personas that isn't typically found on the web.
+Note down key insights, and use your wider findings to inspire deeper questions about your buyer personas that aren't typically found on the web.